CaoBittencourt/hacli/README.md

-# hacli: A Hack Cli
+# haCLI: A Hack CLI